 - Trainee expressed desire to enter into a Trainee/Mentor relationship

 - Trainee showed motivation to learn and implement new skills

-Currently planning is under way for the second Masters Course to be hosted in the spring of 2020.
+Currently planning is under way for the second Masters Course to be hosted in 2020.
 Potential attendees are welcome to apply.